-In Linux virtual memory (VM), there are two orthogonal attributes attached to a particular piece of address range or memory:
+In Linux virtual memory (VM), there are two orthogonal attributes attached to a particular address range or memory region:

 1. Accessibility – Whether the memory is accessible (readable/writable), corresponding to PROT_READ, PROT_WRITE, etc.